 It’s not realistic to expect your employees to read your values once and immediately embody them.
 Training designed to frequently remind employees of value, vision and purpose conveys the company’s commitment, allowing the time needed to explain where the values came from and their significance to the company.

 Training videos on values can be delivered via eLearning modules, and their completion incentivised with prizes.
-Read more about eLearning here.
+Read more about the benefits of eLearning here.

 4. Reinforce values through employee recognition programs

-Recognising and rewarding values-centric behaviours is a surefire way to encourage employees to strive towards them.
-Peer-voting employee recognition programs and on-the-spot financial incentives help to get your people excited about the values and instills healthy competition.
+Recognising and rewarding values-centric behaviours is a sure-fire way to encourage employees to strive towards them.
+Peer-voting employee recognition programs and on-the-spot financial incentives help to get your people excited about the values and instils healthy competition.

 5. Take part in community involvement events